akeylmz/Test-Solving-Application/README.md

 # Test Solver Application

 ## Description
+I coded this project for final of OOP lesson at Yıldız Teknik Universty

 The Test Solver Application is a Java-based program that allows users to solve multiple-choice tests.
 It provides an interactive interface for students to answer questions, keeps track of their performance, and generates test reports.

 ## Features